 Leasehold buildings insurance law can seem a little confusing.
-However, the answer is quite simple and will normally be found in your lease.
+However, the answer is quite simple and you can normally find the answers in your lease or through your lender or lawyer.

 Generally, if you own a flat in a block then the buildings insurance is the responsibility of the freeholder and you will contribute towards this as part of your service charge.

-If there are multiple flats in the building, you may find it’s easier (and possibly cheaper) to club together with the other leaseholders and buy a policy.
+So if you are in that situation, and if there are multiple flats in the building, you may find it’s easier (and possibly cheaper) to club together with the other leaseholders and buy a buildings policy to cover the freehold exposure.

 If in doubt you should always check your lease.
 Generally your solicitor will make you aware of these requirements when you first buy the property.
 This is important for things like mortages.
 While buildings insurance is not a legal requirement most lenders require it in order to lend to you because they need to protect their own financial interest in the property.

-However, you can get details of the insurance by requesting it.
+However, even if you aren’t the freeholder, you can get details of the insurance by requesting them, and the freeholder must respond under leasehold buildings insurance law.
 A freeholder must respond to a written request for a summary of the policy within 21 days.
 The summary must show the sum for which the building is insured, the name of the insurer and the risks covered by the policy.
 If the freeholder refuses then they are committing an offence and could potentially be liable for a fine of up to £2,500.
+However, they may charge an admin fee for that work.